Sheila Leatherwood Art

-In 2015, my first pieces of art were portraits of famous people made of many layers of paint, cardboard, and glue.
-Frida, Diego Rivera, Napoleon and Josephine, and Snoop and Martha were some of my favorites.
-Since then, I’ve branched out and created Willies, Dolly Parton, Bob Dylan, Iris Apfel, a few family portraits, Bevo, and many others.
-My cardboard (assemblage) has a bit of a sculptural feel.
+In 2015, my first pieces of art were portraits of famous people made of many layers of paint, cardboard and glue.
+Frida, Diego Rivera, Napoleon, Josephine and Snoop Dogg and Martha were some of my favorites.
+Since then, I’ve branched out and created several Willies, Dolly Parton, Bob Dylan, Iris Apfel, a few family portraits, Bevo, and many others.
+My cardboard art work (assemblage) has a bit of a sculptural feel.

 These days, the medium varies from cardboard on canvas, to mixed media on canvas and paper.
 I also take commissions.
-My portraits are expressive and tell their stories in an intuitive way, evoking a smile or two from the viewer.
+My portraits are expressive and tell their stories in an intuitive way, hopefully evoking a smile or two from the viewer.”

-After graduating from Texas A & M University in 1976, with a BA in elementary education, I taught kindergarten, first, and second grade for several years.
-In 2014, I returned to my hometown of Houston, after living 36 years in Tyler, Texas.
+After graduating from Texas A&M University in 1976, with a degree in elementary education, I taught kindergarten, first and second grade for several years.
+I returned to my hometown of Houston, in 2015, after living 36 years in Tyler, Texas.
 Let me just say, Houston has changed since 1978!

-I am currently a student at Glassell School of Art.
-Two of my pieces are hanging in a group show in the Buchner Gallery at Glassell until February 2022.
-I love being a late bloomer!
+I’m currently a student at Glassell School of Art.
+Two of my pieces are hanging in a group show in the Buchner Gallery at Glassell School of Art through February 2022.
+I love being a late bloomer!!